AutomaticCraftingTable/traefik-environment/project_usage.md

     your-service:
         labels:
             - "traefik.enable=true"
-            - "traefik.blumilk.environment=true"
+            - "traefik.vama.environment=true"
             # HTTP
-            - "traefik.http.routers.NAME-http-router.rule=Host(`DOMAIN.blumilk.localhost`)"
+            - "traefik.http.routers.NAME-http-router.rule=Host(`DOMAIN.vama.localhost`)"
             - "traefik.http.routers.NAME-http-router.entrypoints=web"
             # MIDDLEWARES
             #- "traefik.http.routers.NAME-http-router.middlewares=https-redirect@file"
             # HTTPS
-            - "traefik.http.routers.NAME-https-router.rule=Host(`DOMAIN.blumilk.localhost`)"
+            - "traefik.http.routers.NAME-https-router.rule=Host(`DOMAIN.vama.localhost`)"
             - "traefik.http.routers.NAME-https-router.entrypoints=websecure"
             - "traefik.http.routers.NAME-https-router.tls=true"
 ```

-Where **NAME** should be replaced with your app name slug (no spaces) and **DOMAIN** should be replaced with an app name that you'll use in url, e.g.: if DOMAING is set to `my-app` then your app will be accessible with: `my-app.blumilk.localhost`.
+Where **NAME** should be replaced with your app name slug (no spaces) and **DOMAIN** should be replaced with an app name that you'll use in url, e.g.: if DOMAING is set to `my-app` then your app will be accessible with: `my-app.vama.localhost`.

 You can also use `.env` file to provide domain name, e.g.: